hopbit/live-odds-services/README.md

   Disable on save actions like reformat source code or organize imports.
   If you feel the source code should be reformatted, create a separate PR for this change.
 + Provide JUnit tests for your changes and make sure your changes don't break any existing tests by running `mvn`.
-+ Before you pushing a PR, run `mvn` (by itself), this runs the default goal, which contains all build checks.
++ Before creating a PR, run `mvn` (by itself), this runs the default goal, which contains all build checks.
 + To see the code coverage report, regardless of coverage failures, run `mvn clean site -Dcommons.jacoco.haltOnFailure=false`

 You can learn more about contributing via GitHub in our [contribution guidelines](CONTRIBUTING.md).